dmstfctn/2020/content/related matters/1.2019/1.ECHO FX/info.md

 </span>

-Suggesting a Remain win, those echoes manipulated market sentiment in order to inflate the value of the £, seemingly setting it up for a "pump and dump", a form of trading fraud aimed at boosting the value of an&#8196;asset&#8196;through&#8196;misleading&#8196;statements. <COLBREAK>As the £ subsequently crashed amongst market disbelief, a number of London City traders with access to insider information pointing to a Leave win made&#8196;millions&#8196;from&#8196;the&#8196;£&#8196;collapse.
+Suggesting a Remain win, those echoes manipulated market sentiment in order to inflate the value of the £, seemingly setting it up for a "pump and dump", a form of trading fraud aimed at boosting the value of an&#8196;asset&#8196;through&#8196;misleading&#8196;statements. <COLBREAK>As the £ subsequently crashed amongst market disbelief, a number of London City traders with access to insider information pointing to a Leave win&#8196;made&#8196;millions&#8196;from&#8196;the&#8196;£&#8196;collapse.

 <span class="dc-hide-on-small">